Gsunshine/Enjoy-Hamburger/README.md

 TODO:

+- [ ] Release the arXiv version.
+- [ ] Blog in both English and Chinese.
 - [ ] README doc for HamGAN.
 - [ ] PyTorch Hamburger with less encapsulation.
 - [ ] Suggestions for using and further developing Hamburger.
-- [ ] Blog in both English and Chinese.
 - [ ] ~~We also consider adding a collection of popular context modules to this repo.~~ It depends on the time.
 No Guarantee.
 Perhaps GuGu 🕊️ (which means standing someone up).

 ## Citation